Lab-Created Diamond Vs. Natural Diamond

-Lab diamonds, like this 1.00ct princess cut from James Allen, are different from natural diamonds in that they are artificially created – man-made in a laboratory, instead of naturally produced in the earth, like regular diamonds.
+Lab diamonds are different from natural diamonds in that they are artificially created – instead of naturally produced in the earth, like regular diamonds, they are man-made in a laboratory.

 Fundamentally, this is the only difference.
 Lab diamonds look and feel just like natural diamonds.
+Industry experts and leading scientific publications, like Science Focus, agree.
 They’re available in all kinds of shapes and sizes, and if you had a lab diamond and natural diamond in front of you, it would be virtually impossible to tell the difference.
 They even have almost identical chemical structures.

 Despite all the similarities, there is a growing gulf in price, resale value and overall desirability for lab-created diamonds vs. natural diamonds.